MedusaRE/Medusa/docs/COMMITS.md

 `ms/libmedusa;ms/frontend,docs: use long instead of int for mem addr arg`

-Ideally, if you modified something like an API (say, libmedusa), put that component as the first item in the list, followed by semi-colon.
+Ideally, if you modified something like an API (say, libmedusa), put that component as the first item in the list, followed by a semi-colon.

 ## Abbreviations
 ```